 With Canadian director Jacques Villeneuve releasing Blade Runner 2049 this year and the great Canadian/Spain collaborative effort Colossal released earlier this year, it seemed only fitting that we take a look at five of the great Canadian produced/co-produced Science Fiction films from the past that maybe you’ve never heard of or seen.

 I had only a couple of rules, but mainly, a good portion of the production had to be Canadian.
 For example, Resident Evil: The Final Chapter is listed as a Canadian production, but it shares that distinction with 5 other countries so it doesn’t count.
 Also, being filmed in Canada doesn’t make it a Canadian production necessarily, despite what some may say.
 If that was the case many Hollywood films would be considered Canadian since many are filmed in Canada every year, mostly in Toronto and Vancouver.

-The “cube” shaped room design and surreal concept of the film recalls elements of earlier industrialized film techniques from the 60s and 70s using linear equations as a basis for the narrative.
-This plus the unique idea of naming each of the characters after real life prison’s to match their corresponding personalities (Kazan, Rennes, Quentin, Holloway, Alderson and Leavenworth) was considered noteworthy at the time.
+The “cube” shaped room design and the surreal concept of the film recalls elements of earlier industrialized film techniques from the 60s and 70s using linear equations as a basis for the narrative.
+This plus the unique idea of naming each of the characters after real-life prison’s to match their corresponding personalities (Kazan, Rennes, Quentin, Holloway, Alderson, and Leavenworth) was considered noteworthy at the time.

 It’s worth noting, this film predates a lot of the films we see today with similar “escape” motif’s and it’s uniqueness at the time makes it a fun film to watch, in spite of production issues and static acting.